 Road tripping is one of the most fun ways to travel.
-I love freedom, you can go wherever you want at any time.
-After road tripping in the United States, France, Cuba, and Canada, I consider myself to be a quite experienced road tripper.
+You’ve got so much freedom, you can go wherever you want at any time.
 In this article, I’ll tell you how to plan for a perfect road trip.

 Pick the right car

 Since I don’t own a car (you don’t need one in Amsterdam), I always have to rent one.
 Make sure to think about the kind of road trip you want to do before you rent a car.
 Do you want to drive from hotel to hotel?
 Then you won’t need the fanciest car, just the one that can hold your luggage.
 Are you planning on camping?
 Then you’ll probably need a bigger one because you’re bringing more stuff.
 It’s always better to pick a bigger car over a smaller one if you’re not sure.
 And if you want to go off-road for a bit (if the rental car company allows it), make sure to get a 4WD.

 Don’t plan on driving too many kilometers every day

 It’s very tempting to make long itineraries in Google Maps for your next road trip.
 But don’t plan too many kilometers a day!
 The best thing about road trips is stopping at unexpected places that might surprise you.
 So take your time.
 I always aim for driving a maximum of 200 kilometers (125 miles) a day (an average for the complete road trip).
 Sometimes you’ll drive 500 a day, but you can also have rest days on the days you don’t drive.
 And you will always make more kilometers than you plan in advance.
 For example, we planned to do a 3500-kilometer road trip in the southwest of the United States, and at the end, we drove about 5000 kilometers.
 While planning, you’ll always forget the trips to the supermarkets, getting lost and driving in national parks.